AmrEldib/agol-schemas/docs/build.js.md

 # cleanUpSchema

-Cleans up a schema object by removing IDs and modifying $ref properties

-**Parameters**

--   `schema` **object** The schema to be cleaned up.
-This object is modified in place.
-Nothing is returned.

-# cleanUpSchema

 Cleans up a schema object by removing extra properties and modifying $ref properties Properties that are removed are: id, faker, chance
 The input object is modified in place.
 Nothing is returned.